Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 Downloading files from an object storage can be a very slow process.
 If it takes 1 second to download these files, then you'd feel Scaler is slow.

  - How do we make this process faster?
  - Also, think about cache invalidation.
 In an ongoing contest, if you update test data, you would want that it is immediate for all users.
 How do you ensure 100% consistency?

+***

+* DB only stores and returns the url/path of the file that is big in size or media content (that is stored typically in S3 or CDN).
+* if the same data is stored in multiple places, or same cache in multiple servers, it leads to increased inconsistency in data and wastage of space.
+In such case, we can use global cache like reddis. like when you want to store some common data as cache.
+* Reddis can be used as local cache or app cache or global cache. its just a key value type of cache.
+* TTL may be good where *eventual consistency is required like total no of views or like on post or video but in cases like banking it may not be a good idea.